21 Sep 2011

 5. A copy of this decision must be relayed to both teams in writing.

-7. The appeal must arrive at the ESFA headquarters by letter, countersigned by the Headteacher / Principal / Association Secretary and accompanied by a School/College/Association cheque for £50.
+2. The appeal must arrive at the ESFA headquarters by letter, countersigned by the Headteacher / Principal / Association Secretary and accompanied by a School / College / Association cheque for £50.
 This will be returned if the appeal is upheld.

-8. The appeal will be considered by members from the ESFA Competitions Committee.
+3. The appeal will be considered by members of a panel appointed by the ESFA Competitions Committee Chairman.
 The Competitions Committee shall have the power of Council to make all decisions in relation to the organisation, control, and management of any ESFA competition which shall be deemed to be the decision(s) of Council and shall be final and binding on all participants.

 9. TARGET DATES

-Council shall fix target dates within which all matches shall be played.
+Council shall fix target dates by which all matches shall be played.
 Failure to keep to those dates may lead to disqualification.
+In the event that the team secretaries are unable to agree a mutually convenient date to play the fixture, the default date for playing the match becomes the published deadline date.

 The Competitions Committee, access to which is via the ESFA office, shall have the power to